 Significance of Being the Moon Goddess

-For the people of old, natural phenomena was an important part of their worship.
+For the people of old, natural phenomena were an important part of their worship.
 Thus, both the sun and the moon were seen as gods embodied in those forms.
-As the most important and visible features in the sky, the people of ancient Greece thought that Selene, goddess of the moon, and her brother Helios, god of the sun, were the ones responsible for the movement of the two celestial bodies across the sky.
+As the most important and visible features in the sky, the people of ancient Greece thought that Selene, goddess of the moon, and her brother Helios, the sun god, were the ones responsible for the movement of the two celestial bodies across the sky.
 They brought night and day, shed light on the earth, were responsible for the turning of the months, and facilitated agriculture.
-For this the Greek gods were to be worshiped.
+For this, the Greek gods were to be worshiped.

 Selene was said to drive her moon chariot across the sky every night, from east to west, following her brother.
 This was the mythological explanation for the movement of the moon across the sky.
 Every evening, Selene ushered in nightfall and then drove her chariot through the night before giving way to dawn.
 And along with Selene, the moon moved as well.

 The moon was also believed to bring the night dew that nourished the plants and to bring sleep and rest to humankind.
 All of these qualities bound Selene to the natural phenomena of time and seasons and the rejuvenation of nature as well, even apart from her ability to shed light.

 Selene was not the only lunar goddess of the Greeks.
 There were other goddesses worshiped by the Greeks who were widely associated with the moon themselves.
 Two of these were Artemis, the goddess of the hunt, and Hecate, the goddess of witchcraft.
 These three lunar goddesses were all important to the Greeks in different ways but it was only Selene who was considered the moon incarnate herself.

 In later times, Selene was often associated with Artemis in the same way that her brother Helios was associated with Artemis’ brother Apollo.
 They were even called by their names, Phoebe and Phoebus respectively, in some sources.